spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

      - Cecila Christner skriver om hur det svenska språket i skolor blir kallad tvångsvenska i samma tid svenska har blivit **icke populärt** i Finland -> Cecilia Christner skriver om hur det svenska språket i skolorna blir kallat tvångssvenska samtidigt som svenska har blivit **impopulärt** i Finland

 **Note**: Corrections regarding the mere orthographic rendering of a string with or without a space should not be marked with the S-Comp tag but with the O-Comp tag.
 (See O-Comp and the section on compounds vs multi-word expressions below.)

-#### S-Clause
-The S-Clause tag is used for corrections involving changes of the most basic clause structure.
-The corrections in this category may be divided into the two following main types:

-1. The structure of a clause is changed in a way which involves changing the primary syntactic function (subject, finite verb, object, _egentligt subjekt_ (‘object-positioned subject’) and predicative) of one or more of the words involved, for instance:

-* Subject changed to a prepositional complement in an adverbial:

-     - **du blir bättre** -> **det blir bättre för dig**

-* Changes between a passive construction and an active construction:

-     - I texten **sägs det av henne** att hon efterlyser de som enbart talar finska och är positiva till svenskan och tvåspråkigheten . -> I texten **säger hon** att hon efterlyser de som enbart talar finska och är positiva till svenskan och tvåspråkigheten .

-* Subject changed to _egentligt subjekt_ (’object-positioned subject’):

-     - på andra sidan finns **människor som har så mycket pengar att de kan köpa halva världen** -> Å andra sidan finns det **människor som har så mycket pengar att de kan köpa halva världen** (cf. S-Msubj and note below)

-2. The structure of a phrase or a clause is changed in a way which involves adding a clause to its internal structure, for instance:

-* The structure of a noun phrase is changed by changing a _framförställt attribut_ (‘preceding attribute’) to an _efterställt attribut_ (‘succeeding attribute’) in the form of a relative clause

-     - **min plats** -> **platsen där jag bor**

-**Note**: When a clause is changed by 1) adding an expletive _det_ as a subject and 2) changing a subject to an _egentligt subjekt_ (‘object-positioned subject’), two tags are needed to mark the corrections:

-* The S-Msubj tag is placed on the added _det_.

-* The S-Clause tag is placed on the element which has been changed from subject to _egentligt subjekt_ (‘object-positioned subject’).

 #### S-Ext  (extensive, complex correction)